tothambrus11/md-blog/blog-sources/Blog Tutorial                           (blog-tutorial)/Project Structure                       (project-structure 2022-09-03)/post.md

 1. renames your source folders to include an identifier (slug), and for your posts, their date of creation (based on unix timestamp).
 2. generates a static html/css/js site into the configured output directory (by default to `dist/dev`)

+It also auto-reloads when detects file changes.
+(If it doesn't notice something, you can search for nodemon, and add the paths or extensions to the command).

+## A Post Folder
+A post folder has to contain a `post.md` file.
+This will be transpiled to html by the generator program, and some custom stuff is also added in this step.
+You can save images, scripts, styles to this folder as well, and you can include them using relative urls in your markdown file.

 ## src
 This is the source of the generator script.
 It contains all the templates, generators that produce the final output (you should edit these to match your design), but also the source reading script.
 Open `src/main.ts` to get started.